mr4tt/zotbot/README.md

 - [Collections: Why Don’t We Use Chemical Weapons Anymore?](https://acoup.blog/2020/03/20/collections-why-dont-we-use-chemical-weapons-anymore/) - This week, we’re going to talk briefly about why ‘we’ – and by ‘we’ here, I mean the top-tier of modern militaries – have generally eschewed the systematic…

 # shops
+- [Products](https://www.microbiomearts.com/products) - Browse all products from Microbiome Arts.

+- [Meyoco](https://meyocostudio.com/collections/all) - Apparel and accessories designed by the artist Meyoco

+- [Chocolett](https://chocolett.com/) - Chocolett is a small artist shop who loves to design and create products such as stationery, accessories, stickers, artwork and more.
+Chocolett was created by Arlette Bauder who is an artist in Portland OR, A lot of the artwork in greatly influenced by kids books and is often bright and happy,

+- [Crowlines Shop](https://crowlines.net/) - Shirts, pins, keychains, and other Fun Stuff!

 - [Knock Thrice](https://knockthrice.ca/) - Knock Thrice - making whimsical wears for all fae folk.

 - [tern : Official Store](https://in.tern.et/) - tern is a streetwear clothing brand.
 Discover our latest clothes only available online.
 Shipping Worldwide